palankai/xadrpy/docs/source/core/theming.rst

 Using
 -----
-The context processor set the selected (with route/page...) layout to `theming_layout` context var.
+The middleware set the selected (for route/page...) layout to `theming_layout` attribute.
 You can redefine it from your views.

 .. code-block:: html

-	{% extends "theming_layout" %}
+	{% extends request.theming_layout %}
 	...

 .. code-block:: html